 - If there are no kids from the marriage, then naturally points 4, 5 and this point (Point 6) will not matter.
 But if children are involved, then this point is vital.

 - Children grow, and as they grow their needs change also.
 Will a contract drafted when they were 2 years old be applicable when they are 16 years old?

 How to proceed once all the factors are decided

-As a mutual divorce deed in Pakistan occurs when both the partners mutually agree to dissolve their marriage, a deed is drafted and signed in front of witnesses.
-Under this divorce process in Pakistan, there is no need to approach the courts in relation to this matter.
+As a mutual divorce deed in Pakistan occurs when both partners mutually agree to dissolve their marriage, a deed is drafted and signed in front of witnesses.
+Under this divorce process in Pakistan, there is no need to approach the courts about this matter.
 The courts may be approached to record the statements of both parties for good measure, but it’s not necessary.
-Both the husband and wife need to sign a Mutual Divorce Deed and send a written notice to the concerned Union Council in accordance with section: 8 of the Muslim Family Law Ordinance 1961.
-The same procedure of a normal Talaq/khulla proceedings will be adopted by the union council before issuing a divorce certificate.
+Both the husband and wife need to sign a Mutual Divorce Deed and send a written notice to the concerned Union Council following section: 8 of the Muslim Family Law Ordinance 1961.
+The same procedure of normal Talaq/khulla proceedings will be adopted by the union council before issuing a divorce certificate.

 Speak to us about your Divorce in Pakistan Today!

 Our panel of skilled Divorce Lawyers in Pakistan specializes in separation cases in Pakistan and offers personalized advice and robust legal solutions.

 - AI Legal Site: For general information, visit 24Justice.com – Pakistan’s First Legal AI Site.

 - Personalized Assistance: For more specific queries or legal representation, reach out to us:

 - WhatsApp: 0092 308 5510031